Lorne Nicolson

 Lorne James Nicolson (July 4, 1936 – February 26, 2021) was a Canadian educator and political figure in British Columbia.
-He represented Nelson-Creston in the Legislative Assembly of British Columbia from 1972 to 1986 as a New Democratic Party (NDP) member.
+Defeated in the 1969 provincial election, he represented Nelson-Creston in the Legislative Assembly of British Columbia from 1972 to 1986 as a New Democratic Party (NDP) member.

-He was born in Vancouver, British Columbia, the son of James Thomas Nicolson and Rosa Maria Cristiano, and was educated at the University of British Columbia.
+Lorne Nicolson was born in Vancouver, British Columbia, and is the son of James Thomas Nicolson and Rosa Maria Cristiano.
+He studied at the University of British Columbia.
 In 1958, Nicolson married Frances Golata.
 He served in the provincial cabinet as a minister without portfolio and as Minister of Housing.

+Death

+Nicolson died on February 26, 2021, at the age of 84.